AayushiDaliparthi/Crypto20/README.md

 **Documentation:**
 Documented the code using comments to make it easier for other developers to understand and maintain the code.
 Provided clear instructions for users on how to interact with the data visualization.

-# Homepage:
-Displays the top 5 cryptocurrencies with their current trends.
-"Click Here" option for users to access detailed information.

-# Detailed Information Page:
-Provides detailed trends and data for all top 20 cryptocurrencies.
-Allows users to analyze historical data, market trends, and more.

-# Contact Information:
-Contact us section for users to reach out for queries or feedback.
-Ensures user engagement and support.